SahilSameer18/SahilSameer18/README.md

 ## 👋 About Me

-I'm a Full Stack Developer with a focus on building **production-ready, AI-powered web applications** not just demos, but things that actually work at scale with proper auth, validation, and architecture.
+I'm a Full Stack Developer with a focus on building **production-ready, AI-powered web applications**, not just demos, but things that actually work at scale with proper auth, validation, and architecture.

-My recent work sits at the intersection of **MERN/PostgreSQL backends** and **AI APIs (Gemini)** I enjoy the challenge of making AI feel useful and fast inside a real product, not just a chatbot wrapper.
+My recent work sits at the intersection of **MERN/PostgreSQL backends** and **AI APIs (Gemini)**.
+I enjoy the challenge of making AI feel useful and fast inside a real product, not just a chatbot wrapper.

 - 🔭 Currently building and improving **PrepStack**, **SkillBridgeAI**, and **Safar AI**
 - 🧠 Interested in **system design**, backend architecture, and developer tooling
-- 🎯 Open to **full-time SDE / Full Stack roles** — preferably product-focused teams
+- 🎯 Open to **full-time SDE / Full Stack roles** - preferably product-focused teams
 - 📍 Based in New Delhi

 ---